depeperwinkel

 Juniper berry

 These exceptionally fragrant juniper berries come from Poland, a country with a rich juniper tradition.
-Juniper bushes and trees grow wild everywhere in Poland, and it will come as no surprise that we offer that particular juniper.
+Juniper bushes and trees grow wild all over Poland, and it will come as no surprise that we offer precisely those juniper berries.
 With Fairwild label.

 The juniper is a cypress-like shrub or plant that is one of the oldest plant species on earth.
-Even before the current continents were formed, he grew up on Pangaea, the primeval continent.
-Nowadays you can find the juniper all over the world, above the 40th parallel even in such cold regions as Greenland and Iceland.
+Before the current continents were formed, it grew on Pangea, the original continent.
+Today, the juniper can be found all over the world, above the 40th parallel even in such cold regions as Greenland and Iceland.

-The juniper (Juniperus communis) bears cones, just like the pine and the fir - think of pine cones - except that they are less than a centimeter in size, and that the scales 'fuse' into a berry shape during ripening.
-That's why when you try to squish the juniper between your fingers, it falls into pieces.
+The juniper (Juniperus communis) bears cones, just like the pine and the spruce - think of pine cones - except that they are not even a centimetre in size, and that the scales 'melt' during ripening into a berry shape.
+When you try to flatten the juniper between your fingers, it falls apart into pieces.

-Our deep blue juniper berries are exclusively from organic cultivation.
-They carry the Fair wild label, which is issued for responsible wild harvesting.
-For more information about this label, please refer to the official website: www.fairwild.org.
+Our deep blue juniper berries are exclusively organically grown.
+They are provided with the Fair wild label, which is issued for responsible wild harvesting.
+For more information about this label, we refer to the official website: www.fairwild.org.

 Smell and taste

 A 'berry' contains only a few oval seeds, sometimes only one.
-The seeds provide the bitter notes, the rest is dominated by the aroma of resin (α-pinene), with citrus notes and a surprising sweetness.
+The seeds provide the bitter notes, for the rest the aroma of resin (α-pinene) dominates, with citrus notes and a surprising sweetness.
 The berries combine excellently with bay leaf and black pepper.

 Usage

-When you bruise the juniper berries, they break into chunks.
-Chop this finely, so that you do not end up with large pieces in your dish, and if you are not fond of bitter notes, immediately remove the single seed.
+When you crush the juniper berries, they fall apart into small pieces.
+Chop them finely, so that you don't get large pieces in your dish, and if you are not so charmed by bitter notes, remove the single seed immediately.
 The citrus flavor comes into its own when you combine juniper with fruit, from currants and apple (in red cabbage) to citrus fruits, apples and plums.
-A lesser-known dish is the Corsican prebonata: beef or veal with tomato, eggplant and pepper, red wine and juniper berries.
+A lesser known dish is the Corsican prebonata: beef or veal with tomato, aubergine and pepper, red wine and juniper.

 The scales protect the juniper from drying out, fortunately, otherwise the aromas would quickly evaporate.
-Do not bruise the berries until the last minute, and if you decide to leave them whole in your dish, marinate them beforehand so that they can absorb water and are less likely to break.
+Only crush the berries at the last moment, and if you decide to leave them whole in your dish, marinate them beforehand, so that they can absorb water and will not break down as quickly.

 Features: